Hamsah Nasirildeen: Professional career

-Nasirildeen was selected by the New York Jets in the sixth round with the 186th overall pick of the 2021 NFL Draft.
+Nasirildeen was selected by the New York Jets in the sixth round with the 186th overall pick of the 2021 NFL draft.
 He was placed on injured reserve on October 5.
 He was activated on November 4, 2021.

 On August 30, 2022, Nasirildeen was waived by the Jets and signed to the practice squad the next day.
 He was promoted to the active roster on December 17.

+On August 6, 2023, Nasirildeen was waived by the Jets.